-As of December 31, 2012, a valuation allowance of approximately \$12.7 million was established to reduce our deferred income tax assets to the amount expected to be realized.
+On the basis of this evaluation, as of December 31, 2013, a valuation allowance of approximately \$13.4 million has been recorded to reduce our deferred income tax assets to the amount that is more likely than not expected to be realized.
 The valuation allowance represents a provision for uncertainty as to the realization of tax benefits from these deferred income tax assets.
-We record net deferred income tax assets to the extent that we believe that it is more likely than not that these assets will be realized in accordance with generally accepted accounting principles.
-In making such a determination, we consider all available positive and negative evidence including recent results of operations, scheduled reversals of deferred tax liabilities, projected future income, and available tax planning strategies.
 We will continue to evaluate the tax benefit uncertainty and will adjust, if warranted, the valuation allowance in future periods to the extent that our deferred income tax assets become more likely than not to be realizable.

-At December 31, 2012 and 2011, we had net operating loss carry-forwards of approximately \$20.3 million and \$19.8 million, respectively, for federal and \$9.8 million and \$7.7 million, respectively, for California.
+At December 31, 2013 and 2012, we had net operating loss carry-forwards of approximately \$20.6 million and \$20.3 million, respectively, for federal and \$10.0 million and \$9.8 million, respectively, for California.
 The net operating loss carry-forwards, if not utilized, will begin to expire in 2032 for both federal and California purposes.
 Utilization of the net operating loss carry-forwards is subject to a substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.
 The annual limitation will result in the expiration of the net operating loss carry-forwards before utilization.
 We have estimated the amount which may ultimately be realized and recorded deferred tax assets accordingly.

-At December 31, 2012 and 2011, we had credit carry-forwards of approximately \$300,000 and \$300,000, respectively, for federal and approximately \$413,000 and \$247,000, respectively, for California.
-The credit carry-forwards, if not utilized, will begin to expire in 2022 for federal.
+At December 31, 2013 and 2012, we had credit carry-forwards of approximately \$601,000 and \$300,000, respectively, for federal and approximately \$577,000 and \$413,000, respectively, for California.
+The credit carry-forwards, if not utilized, will begin to expire in 2022 for federal purposes.
 The California credit carry-forwards do not expire.
 Utilization of the credit carry-forwards may be subject to a substantial annual limitation due to the ownership change limitations provided by the Internal Revenue Code and similar state provisions.

 Measurement of uncertain tax positions is based on judgment regarding the largest amount that is greater than 50% likely of being realized upon the ultimate settlement with a taxing authority.
-The total amount of unrecognized tax benefits as of the date of adoption was immaterial.
-As a result of the implementation of this guidance, we recognized no increase in the liability for unrecognized tax benefits, and there were no unrecognized income tax benefits during the tax years ended December 31, 2012.
+As of December 31, 2013, we had \$96,000 of unrecognized tax benefits, none of which, if recognized, would affect our effective tax rate.
+The aggregate changes in the balance of the gross unrecognized tax benefit were as follows (in thousands):